 2. Harness the power of LinkedIn Groups

-LinkedIn Groups are basically niche social networks centered around sharing content and promoting discussions relevant to the group’s specific interests.
+LinkedIn Groups are niche social networks centred around sharing content and promoting discussions relevant to the group’s specific interests.
 They are one of LinkedIn’s most powerful marketing features, allowing you to spread your brand message, find qualified leads and monitor leading industry trends.

 Whenever something gets posted within a group, LinkedIn sends a ‘new content’ notification to all of the group’s members.
 This alone is a major discerning factor compared to its Facebook counterpart.

-You should certainly try and join as many related industry groups as possible and send personalized group invitations to relevant members and influencers.
+You should certainly try and join as many related industry groups as possible and send personalised group invitations to relevant members and influencers.
 Other than that, providing your existing members with actionable advice and exclusive industry insights is the best way to grow an audience.
-Which leads us to:
+Which leads us to point number three.

 3. Distribute high-quality content

-There are two main ways you can use LinkedIn in terms of simple content distribution.
+There are two main ways you can use LinkedIn regarding simple content distribution.
 Your profile’s Status/Network Updates are a great medium for sharing bite-sized articles and staying in touch with your existing connections.
 Besides, whenever somebody within your network ‘likes’ what you posted, it gets re-shared with their own respective networks as well, further amplifying your content’s exposure.

 On the other hand, LinkedIn’s publishing platform is ideal for in-depth long-form articles.
 Up to about a year ago only a selected few had the ability to publish blog posts on the site, including the likes of Richard Branson, Barack Obama and Bill Gates.
 Nowadays, LinkedIn is ripe with entrepreneurial advice from brands both big and small, all trying to find the best way to leverage the website’s massive corporate audience.